johnongit/Runstr/ACTIVITY_LEAGUES_IMPLEMENTATION.md

 #### `src/components/LeagueMap.jsx`
 - ✅ Added `activityMode` to destructured hook return
 - ✅ Created `getLeagueTitle()` function for dynamic titles
-- ✅ Updated hardcoded "THE RUNSTR 500" to use dynamic title
+- ✅ Updated hardcoded "THE RUNSTR SEASON 1" to use dynamic title
 - ✅ Added fallback handling for undefined activity mode

 ## 🧪 How to Test